integerJI/integerJI/README.md

 I'm a backend developer skilled in API, DB, and Server.
 I have three years of backend development experience and am studying to be a good developer.

-My hobbies are racing, biking, traveling, and I like to go on trips and take pictures and eat delicious food.
+My hobbies are running, biking, traveling, and I like to go on trips and take pictures and eat delicious food.

 ### **Tech Stack**